Android Central Verdict

 Something else my son told me that he liked was that it had more games for him to play.
 While it may seem that way to him, the Amazon Fire HD 8 Kids Pro (2022) offers the exact same library as his older model, but as part of the Pro family, it provides a different discovery method.

 The other benefit of purchasing an Amazon Fire Kids tablet is that you get a year free of Amazon Kids+.
 After the first year, the service is $7.99/mo for non-Prime members and $4.99 for those that are.
 If you go the annual route, it is $79/yr or $48/yr.
-Aside from the discounted Amazon Kids+, the tablet also gets the very valuable two-year worry-free warranty.
+Aside from the discounted Amazon Kids+, the tablet also gets a very valuable two-year worry-free warranty.
 This means that for any reason the tablet breaks or stops working, Amazon will replace it.

 Amazon Fire HD 8 Kids Pro (2022) review: What's not good